mjanuario/evolved/README.md

   models
 - Factors influencing speciation and extinction

-## Community guidelines and suggesting changes

-Questions and support requests should be sent to Matheus Januario's email (januarioml.eco [at] gmail.com).
-Bug & issue reports, suggestions, improvements, or code additions should be pushed through the same GitHub repository.
-Emailing Matheus Januario is also ok.

 # If you never used R before…

 If you’re new to R, this “pre-vignette” tutorial serves as an